MaciejGL/shaper/docs/google-login-guide.md

 ### First Time Login

 1. Click "Login with Google" on the Hypro login page
+2. You'll be redirected to Google's secure login page
-2. Choose your Google account (or sign in if needed)
+3. Choose your Google account (or sign in if needed)
-3. Grant permissions for Hypro to access your basic profile (one-time consent)
+4. Grant permissions for Hypro to access your basic profile (one-time consent)
-4. You're automatically logged in with a pre-filled profile!
+5. You're automatically redirected back and logged in with a pre-filled profile!

 ### Returning Users

 1. Click "Login with Google"
+2. You'll be briefly redirected to Google
-2. Select your Google account (if you have multiple)
+3. Select your Google account (if you have multiple)
-3. Instant access - no consent screen needed!
+4. Instant redirect back - no consent screen needed!

 ### Existing Hypro Users